 Because of their threat to public safety, alleged violent offenders are investigated and prosecuted aggressively in Massachusetts.
-Police and prosecutors take these cases very seriously—especially in cases where a dangerous weapon was allegedly used against human life.
-Indeed, a conviction of a violent crime can bring serious penalties that can negatively affect your life for a long time, potentially including significant prison time and a permanent criminal record.
+Police and prosecutors take violent crimes very seriously—especially in cases where a dangerous weapon was allegedly used against human life.
+Indeed, a conviction of a violent crime can bring serious penalties that can negatively affect your life for a long time, potentially including significant prison sentences and a permanent criminal record.
+If you have been arrested or charged with a violent crime, having a knowledgeable and committed Massachusetts violent crimes lawyer at your side throughout the ordeal is paramount.
+Standing before a judge in court without legal representation could mean a less than favorable outcome, maybe even the worst possible outcome for your case.

 What is a Violent Crime?

 Broadly defined, a violent crime is an offense involving the use or threatened use of physical force against another person.
-Examples can include everything from battery to robbery to sexual assault to homicide.
-If you have been charged with a violent crime, it is important to understand the severity of the charges and the potential consequences—which could include the steep fines, jail time, and a criminal record.
-When allegations of criminal violence are imposed, prosecutors are especially aggressive.
-You need a strong attorney on your team.
+Examples can include everything from assault and battery to robbery to sexual assault to homicide.
+If you have been charged with a violent crime, it is important to understand the severity of the charges and the potential consequences—which could include steep fines, jail or prison time, and a criminal record.
+When crimes of violence are alleged, prosecutors are especially aggressive.
+You will need a Massachusetts violent crimes lawyer to help navigate the complexities of the criminal justice system and defend you against criminal charges.

 - Arson